ray-project/enhancements/reps/2023-07-08-air-surface-syntax.md

 ## Open Questions

-We are likely going to remove `PredictorWrapper` and `PredictorDeployment` and migrate the examples to use Ray Serve deployments direcly, and we are also likely going to move `air.integrations` to `train.integrations` and tentatively the predictors to `ray.train`.
+We are likely going to remove `PredictorWrapper` and `PredictorDeployment` and migrate the examples to use Ray Serve deployments direcly, and we are also likely going to move `air.integrations` to `train.integrations`.

 ## Migration Plan